ALaurinne/ALaurinne/README.md

 ## Laurinne Oliveira, but you can call me Lauri

-💻  Computer Engineering student at UFBA
+🎓  Computer Engineering student at UFBA

-🎮  Game Developer at JogoGlobal, with Phaser and TypeScript.

-💙  I interned for 7 months at GeekBusiness Lab in mobile development with Flutter.

-🕵️‍♀️  I interned for 2 years in Software Quality Area.

-💚  CEO of InfoJr at 2020, a junior company.
+💻  Software Developer

+🎮  Passionate about coding new games in Unity

+💙  Enthusiastic about Flutter

-🦔  I’m passionate about Challenges, Animals and Indie Music!
+🦔  I’m passionate about Challenges, Animals and Indie Games!

-🙋‍♀️  Some soft skills such as: Communication, Results Orientation, Teamwork and Leadership.
+🕵️‍♀️  Some soft skills such as: Communication, Results Orientation, Teamwork and Leadership.